-Field preparation was done by plowing the semidry pond bed with a spade, turning the topsoil down to a depth of 6 cm.
-Cow manure at 8 t $ha^{-1}$ was applied at the time of field preparation during early June just before the onset of the monsoon.
+The field preparation was done by ploughing the semidry pond bed with a spade, turning the topsoil down to a depth of 6 cm.
+The cow dung manure at 8 t ha^{-1} was applied at the time of field preparation during early June just before onset of the monsoon.
 The field was left as such until rainwater slowly filled the pond to a depth of 0.5 m in mid-June.
-Four different treatments in three replications were maintained in 5- by 4-m split bamboo sheets placed at the bottom of the pond to a height of 1.8 m to maintain additional barrier height of at least 0.5 m lest water reached to the brink of the pond at 1.3 m.
+The four different treatments in three replications were maintained in 5- by 4-m split bamboo sheets placed at the bottom of the pond to a height of 1.8 m to maintain additional barrier height of at least 0.5 m lest water reached to the brink of the pond at 1.3 m.
 Additional lining with nylon netting of fine mesh was also provided along the bamboo sheet partition to prevent any migration of fish from one treatment to another.
-Even though crops can survive a higher water depth, higher yield is obtained when depth is maintained within 1.5 m.
-A layer of 15 to 25 cm of soft mud (rich in organic matter) at the bottom of the water body was used to favor better growth of water chestnut.
+Even though crops can survive a higher depth of water, higher yield is obtained when depth is maintained within 1.5 m.
+A layer of 15 to 25 cm of soft mud (rich in organic matter) at the bottom of water body was used to favor better growth of water chestnut.

 Two types of water chestnut cultivars were used in the experiment.
-Before planting, seedlings from the nursery should be given a combination treatment of fungicide and insecticide, i.e., captan or carbendazim at 0.1% with chlorpyrifos at 0.2% by dipping overnight (12 h).
-The cultivar 'Haldipada green', bearing green-peeled fruits, is referred to hereafter as green cultivars, and cultivars bearing red-peeled fruits, 'Haldipada red', as red cultivars.

-The red cultivars also contain red pigments on the abaxial surface of their leaves and on stems, and can be distinguished at vegetative stage.
-Planting of water chestnut seedlings was done (1 m in 50:50 ratio of red and green cultivars) with or without the same amount of waterhyacinth plants (1 m) per plot on 12 June.
+Before planting, seedlings from a nursery should be given a combination treatment of fungicide and insecticide, i.e., captan or carbandazime at 0.1% with chloropyriphos at 0.2%, by dipping overnight (12 h).The cultivar 'Haldipada green', bearing green-peeled fruits, are henceforth referred to as the green cultivar and cultivars bearing red peeled fruits, 'Haldipada red', as red cultivars.
+The red cultivars also contain red pigments on the abaxial surface of their leaves and on stems and can be distinguished at vegetative stage.
+Planting of water chestnut seedlings was done $(1 \text{ m}^2 \text{ in a } 50 : 50 \text{ ratio of red and green})$ cultivars) with or without same amount of waterhyacinth plants (1 m2) per plot on 12 June.
 Three to four young water chestnut seedlings were loosely tied at the bottom in a knot.
-The knot was planted in the mud bottom of the water body by a gentle push with a toe, avoiding tearing of seedlings.
-A spacing of 1.5 by 1.5 m was maintained, and 12 planting spots in a 5- by 4-m plot had six spots each for green cultivars and red cultivars.
-On the surface of the water body in each plot, at four seedlings per spot there were 24 green and 24 red seedlings occupying 1 m of water surface area.
-Approximately 4,400 bundles of seedlings (each containing three to four seedlings) are required to cover 1 ha.
-Similarly, 48 waterhyacinth seedlings occupied 1 m of water surface area.
-Waterhyacinth seedlings were left afloat on the water surface.
-The experimental field was fertilized with N, P, and K in 40:60:40 kg ha-1 ratio in three equal splits.
-At the time of field preparation, one-third of N and K along with full dosage of P was applied before planting.
-The remaining two-thirds of N and K were applied in two splits at the second and fourth months after planting (MAP) as per standardized fertilizer schedule for water chestnut in shallow waterlogged conditions.
+The knot was planted in the mud bottom of the water body with a gentle push with a toe avoiding tearing the seedlings.
+A spacing of 1.5 by 1.5 m was maintained and the 12 planting spots in the 5- by 4-m plot had six spots each for green cultivars and red cultivars.
+On the surface of the water body in each plot, at four seedlings per spot, there were 24 green and 24 red seedlings occupying 1 m2 water surface area.
+About 4,400 bundles of seedlings (each containing three or four seedlings) were required to cover 1 ha.
+Similarly, 48 waterhyacinth seedlings occupied 1 m^2 water surface area.
+The waterhyacinth seedlings were left afloat on the surface of water.
+The experimental field was fertilized with N, P, and K in a 40:60:40 kg ha-1 ratio in three equal splits.
+At the time of field preparation one-third of the N and K along with the full dosage of P was applied before planting.
+The remaining two-thirds of N and K were applied in two splits at the second and four months after planting (MAP) as per standardized fertilizer schedule for water chestnut in shallow waterlogged condition.